 Some people are still wondering if an exploding water heater is possible to occur.
 Water heaters are everywhere in houses around the world.
 To some four-season countries, it even a mandatory item in the house.

 Office buildings also use water heaters as one of their facilities.
 Yet, even though this stuff is dear to lots of people, many of them are still unaware of the harmful potential it brings.

 A water heater comes in many kinds.
 Its basic types are in gas and electric models.
 Even though they are significantly different in their operating system, they still share the same working principle.
 In brief, they also have the same potential to explode.

-The majority of the exploding water heater accidents are due to the lack of information dealing with water heater’s maintenance.
-Most of the people take this household item for granted.
-Take a look at some information dealing with the water heater below to best avoid the exploding accident.
+The majority of the exploding water heater accidents are due to the lack of information dealing with water heater maintenance.
+Most people take this household item for granted.
+Take a look at some information dealing with the water heater below to avoid the exploding accident best.

 Exploding Hot Water Heater

 Can a water heater explode?
 A definite yes.
 If it does not seem to make sense to you, imagine a rocket flying up to reach the moon.
 A water heater can exactly do the same, yet not too long after it is taking-off, it will come back to earth.
 Within seconds, an exploding water heater will crush down any property in its landing.

 When a water heater in your house explodes, damage to the building is a certainty.
 The ceiling will most probably collapse, creating a giant hole in your roof.
 In some cases, casualties also occurred.
 No wonder some countries like the USA say that explosions caused by water heaters have a high hazardous level.

 Many causes contribute to water heater explosions.
 The major cause comes from the poor maintenance of some parts of the water heater.
 A pressure relief valve inside the water heater tank is used to control the pressure and stabilize it when the heat is too much.
 When this part is broken, the pressure cannot be controlled and can lead to an explosion.